fin-cli/fin-cli/.github/SECURITY.md

 # Reporting Security Issues

-Thanks for wanting to help keep WP-CLI and the larger WordPress community secure!
+Thanks for wanting to help keep FP-CLI and the larger FinPress community secure!

-The WP-CLI team and WordPress community take security bugs seriously.
+The FP-CLI team and FinPress community take security bugs seriously.
 We appreciate your efforts to responsibly disclose your findings, and will make every effort to acknowledge your contributions.

-To report a security issue, please visit the [WordPress HackerOne program](https://hackerone.com/wordpress).
+To report a security issue, please visit the [FinPress HackerOne program](https://hackerone.com/finpress).